TheRedBrain/rpg-enchanting/README.md

 Enchanting costs experience and items.

-The items can be defined for prefix and suffix enchantments separately.
+These items are defined in the server config.

+Both item and experience cost are higher when an existing enchantment is replaced.

 ## Compatibility with custom enchantments